bazelbuild/bazel/site/docs/ide.md

 ## Building your own IDE plugin

-Read the [*IDE support* blog post](https://bazel.build/blog/2016/06/10/ide-support.html) to learn more about the Bazel APIs to used when building an IDE plugin.
+Read the [*IDE support* blog post](https://bazel.build/blog/2016/06/10/ide-support.html) to learn more about the Bazel APIs to use when building an IDE plugin.